Essential Leg Warm-Up Exercises

 These are the steps for moving between these two poses:

-1. Plant your hands flat on the ground with your arms straight and your legs rested on the floor behind you.
+1. Place your hands flat on the ground, arms straight, and legs resting on the floor behind you.

 2. Slowly bring your upper legs and hips to the ground, feeling a stretch in your abdomen.
 This is the Cobra.